What information we collect

 - object or withdraw your consent at any time to the processing of your Personal Information;

-- object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you; or
+- object to decisions being taken by automated means that produce legal effects concerning you or similarly significantly affect you; or

 - otherwise restrict our processing of your Personal Information in certain circumstances.